labeveryday/aws-data-engineer/docker-app/app/README.md

 ## Usage

-The multi-agent system can be accessed through the chat interface in the application.
+The multi-agent system can be accessed through:

+1. **Embedded Chat**: Available on the main page and study sections
+2. **Dedicated Chat Page**: Full-featured chat interface with quick actions
+3. **Sidebar Integration**: Progress tracking and agent capabilities

 Users can ask questions about:

-- AWS data engineering concepts
+- AWS data engineering concepts and services
-- Specific AWS services
+- Specific AWS service configurations and best practices
-- Best practices and recommendations
+- Study guidance and personalized recommendations
-- Lab instructions and guidance
+- Lab instructions and hands-on guidance
+- Architecture patterns and cost optimization
 - Their progress through the course

 ## Dependencies

-- Python 3.9+
+- Python 3.11+
 - strands-agents>=0.1.0
 - strands-agents-tools>=0.1.0
 - boto3>=1.28.0